New York Personal Injury Attorneys

-At Sullivan, Papain, Block, McGrath, Coffinas & Cannavo, P.C., our personal injury attorneys are dedicated to helping accident victims secure compensation for any injuries they may have suffered due to the negligence of another party.
-Serious, life-altering accidents occur all the time in New York City, whether you’re living in The Bronx, Brooklyn, Manhattan, Queens, or Staten Island.
-We want to ensure you have the help you need to get back to your normal life as soon as possible.
+At Sullivan Papain Block McGrath Coffinas & Cannavo P.C., our personal injury attorneys are dedicated to helping accident victims secure compensation for any injury they may have suffered due to the negligence of another party.
+Serious, life-altering accidents occur all the time in New York City, whether you’re living in the Bronx, Brooklyn, Manhattan, Queens, or Staten Island.
+We want to ensure that you have the help you need to get back to your normal life as soon as possible.

 If you or a loved one has suffered a serious injury in an accident in New York City, please contact us immediately to discuss your case.
 We are committed to fighting for your right to full and fair compensation.

 Why Choose Us for Your Personal Injury Case?

 Our dedication to helping those who have been wrongfully injured has given us a reputation for success and results in New York City and the five boroughs.